- Identify the shared characteristics of the natural sciences

 Another example of the link between basic and applied research is the Human Genome Project, a study in which researchers analyzed and mapped each human chromosome to determine the precise sequence of DNA subunits and each gene's exact location.
-(The gene is the basic unit of heredity.
+(The gene is the basic unit of heredity represented by a specific DNA segment that codes for a functional molecule.
 An individual’s complete collection of genes is his or her genome.)
 Researchers have studied other less complex organisms as part of this project in order to gain a better understanding of human chromosomes.
 The Human Genome Project (Figure 1.9) relied on basic research with simple organisms and, later, with the human genome.
 An important end goal eventually became using the data for applied research, seeking cures and early diagnoses for genetically related diseases.

 While scientists usually carefully plan research efforts in both basic science and applied science, note that some discoveries are made by serendipity, that is, by means of a fortunate accident or a lucky surprise.
 Scottish biologist Alexander Fleming discovered penicillin when he accidentally left a petri dish of Staphylococcus bacteria open.
 An unwanted mold grew on the dish, killing the bacteria.
 Fleming's curiosity to investigate the reason behind the bacterial death, followed by his experiments, led to the discovery of the antibiotic penicillin, which is produced by the fungus Penicillium.
 Even in the highly organized world of science, luck—when combined with an observant, curious mind—can lead to unexpected breakthroughs.